Driver’s Suspended License Taken in Atlanta DUI Arrest?

-Suspension Period means the period of time between the reversion Date and the Suspension Date.
-It also can mean the period of time between the date suspension of the Suspended Covenants and the Reinstatement Date.
+The suspension Period means the period of time between the reversion Date and the Suspension Date.
+It also can mean the period of time between the date of suspension of the Suspended Covenants and the Reinstatement Date.

 Most of our clients, including those involved in Atlanta DUI arrests, are nervous that my license is suspended because their driver’s license was taken by the arresting officer.
 When a police officer takes your physical driver’s license, this is the first step in seeking to impose an administrative license suspension of your driving privileges.
 This pending suspension can either be for your alleged REFUSAL to submit to the requested type of roadside test the officer wanted, OR for submitting to the requested sobriety testing, and being “over the legal BAC limit.”
 This “loss of driver’s license” aspect of a Georgia DUI arrest scares most drivers taken to jail for suspected DUI.

-Below lists, the most common reasons for your driver licenses may be suspended or you have a revoked license:
+Below lists, the most common reasons for your driver’s license may be suspended or you have revoked license:

 - For any person who accumulates 15 or more points within 24 months

 - For any person under the age of 21 with a conviction for any 4-point violation